shamansystems/Cheap-FOCer-2/README.md

 - “Living” LCSC BOM to come.
 BOM document to be continuously updated with compatible and stocked components from LCSC

+## Capabilities

+- 35A continuous and 70A peak with good heat sinking.
+These are real values.
+Not marketing numbers

+- Up to 12S operating voltage

+- Compatible with the VESC Tool for configuration

 ## Advantages over Cheap FOCer 1

 - VESC 6 based instead of VESC 4.12